-The financial sector is the largest single employer in Bahrain, with Bahrainis representing over 65% of the work-force.
+The financial sector is the largest single employer in Bahrain, with Bahrainis representing over 67% of the work-force of near 14 thousands.
 Overall, the sector contributes 17.2% of Bahrain’s Gross Domestic Product (GDP), making it one of the key drivers of growth in the country.

-The sector is regulated and supervised by the Central Bank of Bahrain (CBB) (formerly Bahrain Monetary Agency), which since 2002 has functioned as the single regulator for the entire financial system.
-The CBB’s regulatory requirements are contained in the CBB Rulebook, divided into six Volumes, each covering a different segment of the financial system.
+The sector is regulated and supervised by the Central Bank of Bahrain (CBB), which since 2006 has functioned as the single regulator for the entire financial system.

 Industry growth has been supported by an open market economy; stable and prudent macro-economic and fiscal policies; a credible regulatory framework in line with international standards; and a notably strong and well qualified local workforce.
 All these factors have combined to cement Bahrain’s position as a regional banking hub, successfully attracting numerous foreign banking organizations to establish a physical presence in the country.

-In recent years, Bahrain has rapidly become a global leader in Islamic finance, playing host to the largest concentration of Islamic financial institutions in the Middle East.
-Presently, there are 7 Islamic insurance companies (Takaful) and 2 Re-Takaful companies operating in the Kingdom.
-In addition, Bahrain is at the forefront in the market for Islamic securities (sukuk), including short-term government sukuk as well as leasing securities.
+Bahrain has long been recognized as a global leader in Islamic finance, playing host to the largest concentration of Islamic financial institutions in the Middle East and home to a number of pre-eminent global Islamic standard setting organizations.
+Islamic financial institutions offering a host of Shari’ah compliant products and services include 6 retail banks, 13 wholesale banks, 9 Islamic windows of conventional banks, 6 Takaful companies and 2 Re-Takaful companies.
+In addition, Bahrain is at the forefront for issuing Islamic securities (Sukuk), including short-term government Sukuk as well as long term instruments.
 The Central Bank has played a leading role in the introduction of these innovative products.

 In addition to the numerous Islamic financial institutions active in its financial sector, Bahrain also plays host to a number of organizations central to the development of Islamic finance, including: i) the Accounting and Auditing Organization for Islamic Financial Institutions (‘AAOIFI’); ii) Liquidity Management Centre (‘LMC’); iii) the International Islamic Financial Market (‘IIFM’), iv) and the Islamic International Rating Agency (‘IIRA’) and v) Shariya Review Bureau.